Natural treatments for hemorrhoids

 Preliminary evidence suggests that an extract made from pig intestines called mesoglycan can improve the symptoms of hemorrhoids.
 Another study reported benefit for hemorrhoids by using a combination of olive oil, honey, and beeswax.
 However, because this trial lacked a placebo group, its results mean little.
 Other studies suggest psyllium husk supplements may increase the body's ability to keep the digestive system regular and avoid hemorrhoids.

 Traditional herbal remedies for hemorrhoids include calendula (applied topically), Collinsonia root (oral or topical), oak bark (topical), slippery elm (oral or topical), and witch hazel (topical).
 However, there has been little to no scientific evaluation of these treatments.
-Other natural treatments for hemorrhoids include sitz baths, where individuals can soak in warm water with Epson salt and witch hazel added to relieve itching and irritation.
-The anti-inflammatory properties found in aloe vera or coconut oil may also soothe hemorrhoids.
-Finally, tea tree oil may help hemorrhoids due to its antiseptic qualities.
+Other natural treatments for hemorrhoids include sitz baths, where individuals can soak in warm water with optional Epsom salt and witch hazel to relieve itching and irritation.
+The anti-inflammatory properties found in aloe vera or coconut oil may provide temporary relief for discomfort.
+Finally, tea tree oil has been suggested to help hemorrhoids due to its antiseptic qualities, though scientific evidence is limited.

 Bibliography